apache/axis-axis2-java-core/modules/samples/resources/security/README.txt

 ------------------------------------------------------------------------------
 Please follow each of the following steps:

 1.)
-Download the security-0.95.mar from
+Download the security-0.95.mar and addressing-0.95.mar from
 	http://ws.apache.org/axis2/modules/
 2.)
 To engage the security (WSS4J) module add the following line to axis2.xml in axis
 	<module ref="security"/>